cfengine/documentation/reference/promise-types/processes.markdown

 ---

 Process promises refer to items in the system process table, i.e., a command in some state of execution (with a Process Control Block).
-Promiser objects are patterns that are unanchored, meaning that they match line fragments in the system process table.
+Promiser objects are patterns that are [unanchored][unanchored], meaning that they match line fragments in the system process table.

 ```cf3
       processes: